 However, the fitting of such systems can never take account of many maritime objects, e.g. icebergs, floating debris, wrecks, etc. that are not fitted with AIS.
 These objects are potential causes of collision with ships, and need to be detected by ship radars.
 Radar will therefore remain the primary system for collision avoidance for the foreseeable future.

 Among other radar targets, the IMO standards mention the need for radar to detect small floating and fixed hazards and fixed aids to navigation.
 They require that various specified targets be detected on at least eight out of ten scans, with a false-alarm rate of 10−4.
-The specified targets include small vessels with a radar reflector meeting IMO performance standards, as well as navigation buoys and small vessels with no radar reflector, each at particular ranges3.
+The specified targets include small vessels with a radar reflector meeting IMO performance standards, as well as navigation buoys and small vessels with no radar reflector, each at particular ranges.
 The standards also require range and bearing accuracy to be within 30 m and 1, respectively.
 They call for means to be provided for adequate reduction of interference from other radars.
 They require capability for displaying resolution of two point targets on the same bearing but separated by 40 m in range and resolution of two point targets separated in bearing by 2.5.
 They call further for minimizing the possibility of tracking one target in place of another (“target swap”) and an alarm when a tracked target is lost, all of which also bears on target resolution and position errors that can be exacerbated by interference.

 5 Future radiodetermination systems

-In broad outline, radiodetermination radars that might be developed in the future to operate in the 8 500-10 500 MHz band are likely to resemble the existing radars described here.
-For example, the deployment of short-range, ground-based meteorological radars in the 9 300-9 500 MHz band is planned for one administration.
+In broad outline, radiodetermination radars that might be developed in the future to operate in the frequency band 8 500-10 680 MHz are likely to resemble the existing radars described here.
+For example, the deployment of short-range, ground-based meteorological radars in the frequency band 9 200-9 500 MHz is planned for one administration.
 In addition to providing the potential for high-resolution volume sampling throughout the entire troposphere, the network of distributed Doppler weather radars will be designed for efficient utilization by employing low-power solid-state operation.
-Other technical parameters, such as a 1 metre antenna diameter and low duty cycle modes of operation are consistent with current radiodetermination radars operating in the 8 500-10 500 MHz band.
+Other technical parameters, such as a 1 metre antenna diameter and low duty cycle modes of operation are consistent with current radiodetermination radars operating in the frequency band 8 500-10 680 MHz.
 Future radiodetermination radars are also likely to have at least as much flexibility as the radars already described, including the capacity to operate differently in different azimuth and elevation sectors.

-It is reasonable to expect that some future designs may strive for a capability to operate in a wide band extending at least to the band limits used in this consideration.
+It is reasonable to expect that some future designs may strive for a capability to operate in a wide frequency band extending at least to the frequency band limits used in this consideration.

 Future radiodetermination radars are likely to have electronically steerable beam antennas.
-Current technology makes phase steering a practical and attractive alternative to frequency steering, and numerous radiodetermination radars developed in recent years for use in other bands have employed phase steering in both azimuth and elevation.
-Unlike frequency-steered radars (e.g. Systems 15 and 17), new phased-array radars can steer any fundamental frequency in the radar’s operating band to any arbitrary azimuth and elevation within its angular coverage area.
+Current technology makes phase steering a practical and attractive alternative to frequency steering, and numerous radiodetermination radars developed in recent years for use in other frequency bands have employed phase steering in both azimuth and elevation.
+Unlike frequency-steered radars (e.g. Systems 15 and 17), new phased-array radars can steer any fundamental frequency in the radar’s operating frequency band to any arbitrary azimuth and elevation within its angular coverage area.
 Among other advantages, this would facilitate electromagnetic compatibility in many circumstances.